mathlover3/BoplMapMaker/Lua Api Docs.md

 gets the value of the logic gate input with that id. uses 1 based indexing. returns a error if the id is > then the number of inputs bool GetInputValueWithId(number id)

-sets the value of the logic gates output with that id. returns a error if the id is > then the number of outputs none SetOutputWithId(number id, bool value)
+sets the value of the logic gates output with that id. returns a error if the id is > then the number of outputs. the output will stay the value you set untill you set it agien. none SetOutputWithId(number id, bool value)

 ## Vec2